SamuelAdamsMcGuire/simplescraper/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+I plan on improving the docstrings or making more detailed documentation as time permits.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.